 Sally Barlow is a psychology professor at Brigham Young University.
 She co-authored a chapter on religion and mental health from the Mormon perspective for the Handbook of Religion and Mental Health.

 Ayse Ciftci is an associate professor of counseling psychology at Purdue University in West Lafayette, Ind.
 She was the lead author on a paper that examined the stigma against mental illness in the Islamic community.

-Paul Froese is a professor of sociology at Baylor University and research fellow for the Institute for Studies of Religion.
+Paul Froese is a professor of sociology at Baylor University and research fellow for the school’s Institute for Studies of Religion.
 He is the author of several books, including On Purpose: How We Create the Meaning of Life.

 The Rev. Susan Gregg-Schroeder is a United Methodist minister in San Diego and coordinator of Mental Health Ministries, an effort that grew from her own experience of depression.
 She is the author of a paper, “Mental Illness and Families of Faith: How Churches Can Respond.”
-She is based in San Diego, Calif.

 Marya Hornbacher is a writer and nonbeliever who has written widely of her own struggles with mental illness.
 She is the author of Waiting: A Nonbeliever’s Higher Power, which explores what spirituality can mean to nonbelievers recovering from a mental illness.
-She is based in Evanston, Ill.

 Nancy Kehoe is a psychologist and a Catholic nun in Belmont, Mass.
 She is the author of Wrestling With Our Inner Angels: Faith, Mental Illness and the Journey to Wholeness.